nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version fixes a bug for Microsoft IE and Edge.
+This version fixes a bug htmlFor Microsoft IE and Edge.
 Now connection errors will be parsed correctly.

 ### **Changelog**

 ### Fixed

-- correct connection error codes for Microsoft IE and Edge
+- correct connection error codes htmlFor Microsoft IE and Edge

 ## **[3.9.1]**